XVimProject/XVim/Documents/Users/FeatureList.md

 documentation.
 If a command is missing, just try it in XVim first - it might already be there!

-If you've tried it and it's actually missing, feel free to create an issue and a friendly contributor will pick it up eventually.
+If you've tried a command and it really is missing, feel free to create an issue and a friendly contributor will pick it up eventually.

 ## Motion
 b, B, f, F, gg, G, h, j, k, l, w, W, t, T, 0, $, ^, %, +, -, {, }, (, ), n, N, ', `, M, H, L

-Comma and semicolon are supported
-Toggle inclusive/exclusive by v is supported
+Comma and semicolon are supported.
+Toggle inclusive/exclusive by v is supported.

 ## Mark

 File-local marks are supported.
 Global marks are not yet supported.

 ## Scroll